Aquatic Invasive Species (AIS)

 - Purple loosestrife is a very hardy perennial which can rapidly degrade wetlands, diminishing their value for wildlife habitat.

-- By following a simple procedure each time we leave the water, we can stop aquatic hitchhikers.
+- By following simple procedures each time we leave the water, we can stop aquatic hitchhikers.

-Check out the new Stop Aquatic Hitchhikers' PSA produced by Brian Gordon, Northwestern College.
+Check out the new Stop Aquatic Hitchhikers' PSA produced by Brian Gordon, Northwestern College and the catalog of campaign materials produced by Wildlife Forever

 - Adopt a conservation mentality.
 Protect our environment by not releasing unwanted fish and aquatic plants.